labinotveseli/honey-responsive-website/README.md

 # Honey Shop - Responsive website

 <h2>Description:</h2>
 HoneyShop is a responsive website designed for use in the sale of honey.
-This website is responsive and responds to modern requirements, making it an attractive and attractive design for a store or business selling honey that can be used as a company website..
+This website is responsive and responds to modern requirements, making it an attractive and attractive design for a store or business selling honey that can be used as a company website.

 <h2>Languages and Utilities Used</h2>